BilkentCompGen/tardis/README.md

 	cp tardis /path/to/your/favorite/binaries

 If you do not have root access to install liblzma and/or libbz2, you can compile htslib without CRAM support.
-Note that lzma and libbz2 are htslib prerequisites, and I am still looking for a way to compile htslib with local installations of these libraries.
-As a workaround, type:
+Note that lzma and libbz2 are htslib prerequisites, and we are looking for a way to compile htslib with local installations of these libraries.

+As a workaround, first remove the "-llzma" flag in the Makefile (line that starts with LDFLAGS).
+Then type:

 	make nocram
 	make